qazbnm456/VWGen/README.md

     - `docker pull mysql:5`
     - `docker pull phpmyadmin/phpmyadmin:4.6.5.1-1`
     - `docker pull node:7`
-3. Install:
-    - tsaotun: `pip install tsaotun`
+3. Install lxml: `apt-get install python-lxml`.
+4. Install packages:
-    - web.py: `pip install web.py`
+    - `pip install -r requirements.txt`
-    - pycurl: `pip install pycurl`, and if you have error like `Could not run curl-config: [Errno 2] No such file or directory`, solve the problem with `apt-get install libcurl4-openssl-dev`
+    - If you have error like `Could not run curl-config: [Errno 2] No such file or directory`, solve the problem with `apt-get install libcurl4-openssl-dev`.
-    - blessed: `pip install blessed`
-    - BeautifulSoup 4: `pip install bs4`
-    - watchdog: `pip install watchdog`
-    - python-prompt-toolkit: `pip install prompt-toolkit`
-    - pygments: `pip install pygments`
-4. Install lxml: `apt-get install python-lxml` and `pip install lxml`.
 5. Clone [VWGen](https://github.com/qazbnm456/VWGen) and type `./VWGen.py --help` or check below for details.

 <a name="instruction"></a>